 - Succeed not by "beating" others, but by allowing both to do well.
 TFT never "wins" a single turn!
 It can't.
-It can never do better than tie (all C). - You do well by motivating cooperative behavior from others the provocability part. - Envy is counterproductive.
-It does not pay to get upset if someone does a few points better than you on any single encounter.
-For you to do well others must also do well, e.g., business and its suppliers.
+It can never do better than tie (all C). - You do well by motivating cooperative behavior from others the provocability part - Envy is counterproductive.
+Doesn't pay to get upset if someone does a few points better than you in a single encounter.
+To do well, others must also do well, e.g., business & its suppliers.